 Since friendship is one of my very favorite things to talk about, I’ve heard thousands of stories and questions from women who are trying to navigate these important relationships in their lives.

-Recently, my wise friend Nicole, who co-hosts The Iridescent Podcast, asked, “How do you know when you’ve found your tribe?”
+Recently, my friend Nicole asked me, “How do you know when you’ve found your tribe?”

 You know the ones she was talking about: They’re your BFFs.
 Your people.
 The ones you can count on to love you no matter what, no matter how vulnerable or messy you are in front of them.